BenD2525/the-rescuers-p1/README.md

 ![Contact us page CSS check](../the-rescuers-p1/assets/screenshots/css-check-contact-us.PNG)
 ![Thankyou page CSS check](../the-rescuers-p1/assets/screenshots/css-check-thankyou.PNG)

-## Unfixed Bugs
+# Unfixed Bugs

-There were no known bugs found during testing, all functionality worked as intended in all browsers.
+There are no known bugs which have not been fixed.

-## Deployment
+# Deployment

 The site was created in GitPod and deployed to GitHub pages.

 The steps to deploy are as follows:

-From the GitHub repository, navigate to the Settings tab.
+1. From the GitHub repository, navigate to the Settings tab.

-Click 'Pages' under the 'Code and Automation' section.
+2. Click 'Pages' under the 'Code and Automation' section.

-From the source section, ensure the branch is set to 'main'.
+3. From the source section, ensure the branch is set to 'main'.

-Once the main branch has been selected, and the message at the top changes to green, the site has been successfully deployed.
+4. Once the main branch has been selected, and the message at the top changes to green, the site has been successfully deployed.

 The live link can be found here - [The Rescuers](https://bend2525.github.io/the-rescuers-p1/)

-## Credits
+# Credits

-### Content
+## Content

 The code below in the Meta section of all .html files was taken from W3 schools: [W3Schools](https://www.w3schools.com/tags/tag_meta.asp)